MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

   }
 ```

-If this check finds a non-existent text input from the client, it looks to see if there is input from an Adaptive Card.
+If this check finds a non-existent text input from the client, it looks to see if there's input from an Adaptive Card.
 If an Adaptive Card input exists at `_activity.value.text`, it copies this into the normal text input field.

 ### [Java](#tab/java)

 Our validator uses the **Serialization** helper from com.microsoft.bot.schema to first convert this to a `JsonNode`,
 and then create a trimmed text string for comparison.
-We will also need a few other imports to complete this, so add:
+We'll also need a few other imports to complete this, so add:

 ```java
 import com.fasterxml.jackson.databind.JsonNode;